soh09/Recipes-Dataset-Analysis/README.md

     - Conclusion
         - Since p-value is >0.05, we fail to reject the null hypothesis
         - **We do *not* have sufficient evidence to suggest that the missingness of `avg_rating` column is dependent on the `n_ingredients` column.**

+We found that there is strong evidence to suggest that `avg_rating` is MAR, dependent on `calories (#)`, but is likely not dependent on `n_ingredients`.
+This means that reviewers are more likely to review recipes, but not leave a star rating (thus, the "0 stars rating") on recipes that have higher calories.

 ------